 I’m also an influencer to some extent but there are people who are much more influential than I am simply because they have a company with dozens of experts working for them while they can parade around on conferences all the time.

 I have work to do and then do some social networking afterwards.
 Thus I have even less time.
 Most other people who don’t own the time of others and can readily spend it on their behalf have the same issue.
 Business blogging, social media engagement and SEO tasks can take 48h a day and still not really take off.

 Peer-to-Peer SEO is indeed the short cut all of these people need to succeed.

-They read only a bunch of other blogs, they socialize only with a relatively small group of people they trust on the Web, they optimize their sites where they can without spending days on keyword research, onsite optimization, link building, conversion optimization and web analytics for each and every page or post.
+People read only a bunch of other blogs, they socialize only with a relatively small group of people they trust on the Web.
+They optimize their sites where they can without spending days on keyword research, onsite optimization, link building, conversion optimization and web analytics for each and every page or post.

 So the “trick” is to get the attention of a dozen of peers who care about the same things you do care about.

 Find out who they are, where they are and how you can help them.
 In case you are really short on time try to motivate them to become a tribe on Triberr or just let things flow like I do.
 Make sure this dozen reads your posts.
 Get their peer review.
 When your article sucks don’t stalk them for votes.
 When they like it they will read and vote for it or maybe even link to it despite most people not linking out much these days.

 P2P SEO doesn’t only apply to the SEO industry or digital marketing or whatever you want to call it